South Jersey’s 2019 Fall Foliage Guide – When Will the Leaves Change?

-All signs point to fall here in South Jersey.
-There's a definite chill in the air, the sun is setting sooner, school's starting and football will soon be king on Friday nights.
-Now it seems like the only thing missing is the changing of the leaves and that will happen before you know it.
+The fall season is here.
+Soon there will be a chill in the air, the sun is setting sooner, acorns are dropping at a rapid pace, football is king on Sunday afternoon and pumpkin spice coffee is everywhere.
+Now it seems like the only thing missing is the changing of the leaves and that will start to happen in the next couple of weeks.

 My least favorite part of the fall season is picking up the darn leaves after they fall.
 I always wait until the last minute to rake them.
 I know I'm in trouble when my wife starts to rake without me.
 She'll usually wait until a football game starts.
 I know I better get my butt out there and help her or else!